NyronW/WebCommandLine/README.md

     }
 }
 ```
 There is also support for strongly typed commands.
-The example below shows how to implement a strongly typed command using fluent commandline parser to parse the aruments
+The example below shows how to implement a strongly typed command using [Fluent Command Line Parser](https://fclp.github.io/fluent-command-line-parser/) to parse the arguments:

 ```csharp
  public class AddUserArguments